-Students will have completed Component 1 and Component 2 (each worth 30% of the overall grade) in Year 10:
+Students will complete Components 1 and 2 (each worth 30% of the overall grade) during Y10 and 11

-- Component 1: A research-based project into an area of Digital Media of the student's choice in response to a brief. - Component 2: A series of practical workshops and the delivery of a piece of film in response to a brief.
+- Component 1: A research-based project into an area of Digital Media of the student's choice in response to a brief set by the exam board (Spring term of Year 10). - Component 2: A series of practical workshops and the production and delivery of a piece of media in response to a brief set by the exam board (Autumn term of Year 11).